ebaauw/homebridge-rpi/README.md

   - [Eve](https://www.evehome.com/en/eve-app) history for the temperature;
   - Apple push notifications for throttling or under voltage;
 - Monitoring and controlling the Raspberry Pi power LED (on select models);
+- Monitoring the Raspberry Pi fan speed (on select models);
 - Controlling power to the Raspberry Pi USB ports (on select models).
 - Monitoring from HomeKit of input devices connected to the Pi's GPIO pins, including:
   - Buttons;